Descanonge/tomate/doc/source/data.rst

 The first axis of the array corresponds to the different variables, and the following axes to the coordinates, in the order they are passed to the data object at its creation.
+Note: this is the default behavior, but if a Variables object is specified when creating a Constructor, variables does not have to be on the first dimension (this is experimental though).

 Information about the dimensions is contained in :class:`scopes<scope.Scope>`.